eugeneloza/castle-editor-tutorial/README.md

 end.
 ```

-We've already been through all of this process twice, so let's not waste any time here.
+We've already been through all of this process twice, so let's not waste any time.
 Just a short summary of what we did here:

 - We've created `TStateGameOver` and it's singleton variable `StateGameOver`.